AirPipe FAQ

 Capture.
 Once you select a speaker and grant the system permission prompt, AirPipe uses Android's

 AudioPlaybackCaptureAPI (introduced in Android 10) to receive a copy of the audio your phone is currently producing.
 The capture happens entirely inside the Android system; AirPipe receives only the resulting PCM stream.
 AirPipe runs as a foreground service so Android keeps the pipeline alive in the background, which is the persistent notification you see while streaming.Encryption and transport.
-AirPipe packages the audio into RTP packets, encrypts them with AES-128-CBC using an RSA-OAEP-wrapped session key (the scheme defined by the AirPlay 1 / RAOP protocol), and sends them directly to the speaker over your Wi-Fi using RTSP for control and RTP for audio.
+AirPipe packages the audio into RTP packets and sends them directly to the speaker over your Wi-Fi, using RTSP for control and RTP for audio.
+On the AirPlay 2 path the control channel and the audio packets are encrypted with ChaCha20-Poly1305 keys negotiated during pairing.
+On the AirPlay 1 (RAOP) fallback path, encryption depends on the receiver: legacy receivers negotiate AES-128-CBC with an RSA-OAEP-wrapped session key, while most modern AirPlay 2 receivers accept the fallback stream unencrypted.

 Multi-speaker sync.
 When streaming to multiple speakers at once, AirPipe shares a single timestamped timeline across all destinations so playback stays in step across rooms.